AmirooR/chamfer/README.md

 # Chamfer
-Compute Chamfer distance between two edge images
+Compute Chamfer distance between two edge images and then applies gradient descent optimization to deform the contour points to move toward edges

 **Compile:**